trustpilot/node-trustpilot/README.md

 ## Installation

-This module is built using Node.js `v4.0.x`.
+This module is built using Typescript and Node.js `v8.10.x`.

 If you are not using version 4 of Node, you'll have to transpile the code down to ES5 yourself.